orbitjs/orbitjs-site/src/v0.15/guide/index.md

 A `Transform` is used to represent a set of record mutations, or "operations".
 Each `Operation` represents a single change to a record or relationship (e.g. adding a record, updating a field, deleting a relationship, etc.).
-Transforms must be applied atomically - all operations succeed or fail together.
+Transforms must be applied atomically—all operations succeed or fail together.

 ### Query